operations-project/operations/README.md

 ## Development

-The primary branch of development is `1.x`.
+The primary branch of development is `2.x`.

-The release branch is currently `1.10.x`.

 Everything needed to develop Operations is in this repository, including a Lando development environment with multiple sites for testing Site Manager connections: